YassineSIDKI/flask-sklearn/README.md

 {"prediction":[20.35373177134412]}
 ```

-- You can from azure cloud shell run this command az webapp log tail to see the live logs
+- You can from azure cloud shell run this command az webapp log tail to see the live logs and run make then see logs

 ## Enhancements